ceyhuntopal/cs452/README.md

 # CS452 Project Repository

-This repository contains the materials and implementations for the CS452 course project.
-The primary focus is on building, testing, and deploying software solutions while emphasizing practical applications and teamwork.
+This repository contains materials and implementations for the CS452 course project, focusing on analyzing academic performance data in Turkey.

 ## Table of Contents